-Elizabeth (Ebett) Siddon, President
+Elizabeth (Ebett) Siddon, Member

 Elizabeth grew up in New Hampshire and attended the University of New Hampshire for her undergraduate degree (in Marine and Freshwater Biology).
 She moved to Juneau in 2002 where she since completed a Masters and PhD in Fisheries at UAF’s College of Fisheries and Ocean Sciences.
 She is married to Chris, who works at ADF&G, and they have one son.